 At the Crohn’s & Colitis Foundation, Camp Oasis is close to the hearts of all of us.
 And one of our top priorities is always the health and safety of our campers, volunteers, and staff.
-Unfortunately, after careful review of the national trends and important guidelines concerning COVID-19, along with discussions with our trusted medical advisors, the Foundation has made the difficult decision that we cannot host our June residential camp sessions this year.
-This decision impacts our Camp Oasis sessions in California, Colorado, Georgia, and West Virginia.
-We know that our campers, volunteers, and Foundation staff look forward to these life-changing weeks at camp every year, and we assure you, this decision was not made lightly.
+Unfortunately, after careful review of the national trends and important guidelines concerning COVID-19, along with discussions with our trusted medical advisors, the Foundation has made the difficult decision that we cannot host residential camp sessions this year.
+We know that our campers, volunteers, and Foundation staff look forward to these life-changing weeks at camp every year, and I assure you, this decision was not made lightly.

 A fun place for learning, playing, and healing